TortoiseLegend/Current_Events/README.md

 ## Solution

-Current Events measures the current drawn by three LED-and-resistor branches, compares their combined demand with a user-selected budget, and automatically disconnects lower-priority loads when necessary.
+Current Events measures the current drawn by electrical loads, compares their combined demand with a user-selected budget, and automatically disconnects lower-priority loads when necessary.

-The LEDs represent household devices.
-Current measurement and switching occur on the physical circuit.
+For this demonstration, LEDs represent household devices.
+Current measurements and switching occur on the physical circuit.

 ## How it works